-Liquid flea treatments, also known as drops, spot-on treatments or topicals, are another popular and effective method for controlling and preventing flea infestations.
-Applied to the skin, topical flea treatments work by spreading active ingredients over your pet’s body to kill or repel fleas.
-Topical drops typically kill fleas on the pet through contact; this means fleas do not have to bite the pet to die.
+Liquid flea treatments, also known as spot-on treatments or topicals, are another popular and effective method for controlling and preventing flea infestations.
+Applied to the skin, topical flea treatments work by spreading active ingredients over your pet’s body to kill or repel fleas; some flea spot-ons kill only adult fleas, while others interrupt and control multiple stages of the flea life cycle.
+Topicals typically kill fleas on the pet through contact; this means fleas do not have to bite your pet to die.

-Fast-acting flea treatment pills are readily available from a variety of retailers or from a veterinarian without a prescription.
-Longer-acting flea treatment and prevention pills are available with a veterinarian’s prescription.
+Short-acting oral flea treatments are readily available without a prescription from a variety of retailers or from your veterinarian.
+Longer-acting flea preventive orals are available with a veterinarian’s prescription.

 How Do Flea Sprays Work?